 Do you think professional sports cheating scandals are part of the game?
 Are they simply inevitable?
 Or do they taint sports forever?
 Vote up the scandals you think were the most destructive to the sports world at large, and leave your opinion on professional cheating in the comments section below.

 In 1994, figure skater Nancy Kerrigan was attacked by a man with a baton and was forced out of the 1994 U.S. Figure Skating Championship.
-The attacker was sent by rival skater Tonya Harding's husband.
-While Harding denied participation in the attack, she was found guilty of obstructing the investigation and was later banned from the sport by the U.S. Olympic Committee.
+The culprit was sent by rival skater Tonya Harding's husband.
+While Harding denied participation, she was found guilty of obstructing the investigation and was later banned from the sport by the U.S. Olympic Committee.